Skip to content

 When you travel with someone steeped in select grievance, a gentle, loving persuasion eventually gives way to containment: kindness, limits, and exit routes — for a time.
 This is a short field guide from one fraught trip: how to stay humane, set boundaries, and leave without rancour when conversation turns into performance.

-I travelled briefly with a lawyer once, a peculiar composite of many Western traits they’d denounce while one reflecting the Sermon on the Mount’s “speck and plank” warning about hypocrisy: not to learn from it, but to ironically live it out.
+I travelled briefly with a lawyer once, a peculiar composite of many Western traits they themselves denounced, while also reflecting the Sermon on the Mount’s “speck and plank” warning about hypocrisy: not to learn from it, but to live it out ironically.

 Their horizon narrowed to a hard, self-justifying individualism.
-“I do not care about trans people!” they would exclaim whenever perspective-taking or fairness in competitive grants arose.
-Coming from a privileged background in their homeland only made the moral asynchrony starker.
+Gentle questions of fairness or perspective-taking often yielded exasperation rather than curiosity.
+Coming from a philosophically educated background in their homeland only made the moral asynchrony starker.
 The symphony was off-key.

-Most of the trip consisted of eating and walking; coffee, cola, and wine; smoking shisha and the occasional cigarette; ignoring medical advice with a gleeful lack of care; trash-talking employees in absentia; and seeking an audience — one in person or many online.
-They framed this as work.
+Most of the trip consisted of eating and walking; coffee, cola, and wine; smoking shisha and the occasional cigarette; long stretches of monologue, bursts of complaint, and seeking an audience.
+One in person or many online.
+They framed these recreational activities, bragged about not reading their report and just wrote the preface or foreword, then portrayed all this self-sinecure activity as work.

-I soon realised the monologues would continue regardless of any reply.
-I learned to be wise and barely engage, for this person wanted mainly to hear their own echo — stereotyping all Westerners or “the West” as bad while being, by their own definitions, Westernised, even as they claimed the East by implicate identity.
+I soon realized the monologues would continue regardless of any reply.
+I learned to be wise and barely engage, for this person wanted mainly to hear their own echo — stereotyping all Westerners or “the West” as bad while being, by their own definitions, Westernized, even as they claimed the East by implicit identity – living out Western values in the East while denouncing it.

 It made me pause.
-I do not see the world in Western versus Global South terms, West versus East, developed versus developing.
+I do not see the world in Western versus Global South, West versus East, or developed versus developing terms.
 These demarcations have some conceptual utility; they are placeholders to help us grasp reality.
 Regardless, I am a humanist.
 I see humanity as one species in the same boat, whether facing nuclear-weapons proliferation, natural disasters and pandemics, anthropogenic climate change, overpopulation, or otherwise.

 I hardly spoke, avoided geopolitics, and focused on art, plenty of compliments, good food, and the possibility of future visits.
-From their insecurity, they seemed to assume I found them “rude, radical, or evil.”
+From the remarks they made, they seemed to assume I found them “rude, radical, or evil.”
 I did not.
-I found them generally intelligent, well-educated, and, with effort, thoughtful and kind — often lovely to be around when things were going well: an unexpected grace note I would welcome again.
+I found them generally intelligent, well-educated, and, with effort, thoughtful and kind.
+Often, they were lovely to be around when things were going well: an unexpected grace note I would welcome again.

-They were simply another ordinary person with distinct legal and linguistic talents, an above-average character, and the habit of stereotyping others.
-As I later joked, they might have preferred to be born with two mouths and one ear rather than the reverse.
+They were simply another ordinary person with distinct legal and linguistic talents, an above-average character, and a tendency to stereotype others.
+As I later joked, they might have preferred to be born with two mouths and one ear rather than the other way around.

-They were prone to misrepresenting me — later, online, to others.
+They were prone to misrepresenting me – later, online, to others, in the worst terms possible.
 I did not confront them; outbursts or social-media rants often follow.
-They promised confidentiality, then subtweeted insinuations.
+They promised confidentiality and a safe space.
+This was betrayed, later making private communication public when promising a safe space and vagueposting cynical slander against me.

 What to do about emotional and reputational abuse?
 Withdraw gently and completely.
-I cut contact, professionally and personally, in a systematic manner.
+I cut off contact, professionally and personally, systematically.
 I do not have to participate in my own abuse.

-I enjoyed one early dinner with them and a friend on the first day, where we discussed metaphysics.
+I enjoyed an early dinner with them and a friend on the first day, where we discussed metaphysics.
 Language barriers made deeper conversations impossible, so I left it there.
 It is not a judgment — simply a cultural and linguistic barrier.
-How well would I speak metaphysics in their languages as a monoglot?
+How well would I be able to speak metaphysics in their languages as a monoglot?

-By the second day I gave up on their repeated monologues.
-I realised their questions were often intrusive, performative prying — a setup for dramatic exasperation and moralizing.
+By the second day, I gave up on their repeated monologues.
+I realized their questions were often intrusive, performative prying—a setup for dramatic exasperation and moralizing.
 Attention was the currency.

-Once, after I bought them fries and myself a burger, they asked what I thought was a genuine question.
-I barely began to answer when they pretended to choke on potatoes — a theatrical flourish.
+Once, after I bought them fries and myself a burger, they asked what seemed at first to be a genuine question.
+I barely began to answer when the moment turned theatrical.
 It was a superficial farce masquerading as a sincere moral inquiry.
-You never know when these stories will be recycled for a mentally adolescent audience on social media; in this case they were, with encouraged epithets and expletives to boot.
+You never know when these stories will be recycled for a social-media audience, stripped of context and served up with insinuation; in this case, they were, with encouraged epithets and expletives to boot.

 By the third day, I stopped trying to reason altogether.
 Repetition breeds clarity: when every idea circles the same drain of grievance, silence becomes a form of interpersonal self-preservation.

-This was not principled anti-Western sentiment so much as dependence.
-They needed a stereotype of “the West” as a mirror to feel seen.
+This was not always principled anti-Western sentiment, but rather something closer to dependence on a stereotype.
+They needed a stereotype of “the West” to feel seen.
 A scholar as cultural paradox: caught between privilege and resentment; mimicking resistance while craving its validation; resenting what one reflects and reflecting what one resents; harbouring indifference to out-group suffering while cloaked in moral relativism, trimmed with the shawl of pseudo-skepticism.

 By the end, I gained a vital travel lesson: choose companions carefully, disengage when necessary, maintain a kindly composure, and keep firm boundaries that allow forgiveness without forgetting.
 The door is open.
 Listening without illusion is a discipline: to hear a worldview collapse under its own echo and stay kind anyway.